Gaunsahar

 Gaunshahar (गाउँशहर) is a town and market place at Besishahar Municipality in Lamjung District in Gandaki Province of northern-central Nepal.
 The Besishahar Municipality was formed by merging the existing Village Development Committees i.e. Besishahar, Gaunshahar, Udipur & Chandisthan on May 15, 2014.
 The temple of Lamjung Kalika & Lamjung Durbar are located here.
-This place is in the way of Annapurna Conservation Area.
+This place is on the way to Annapurna Conservation Area.
 The Dumre-Besishahar-Chame highway also goes from this place.
 Here are different casts and religions.

 Population

 At the time of the 2011 Nepal census it had a population of 6,611 (3,752 Female & 2,859 Male) people living in 1,757 individual Households.

 Media

 Gaunshahar has one FM Radio station Radio Lamjung – 88.4 MHz.
 Radio Chautari 91.4 MHz.
 This is a Community Radio station.
-Kaule Pani Home stay is also promoting the local culture in Gaunshahar.